AlejandroVC67/HealthMonitor.github.io/README.md

 You may stop using the App at any time.
 Upon termination, your data remains in your iCloud account under your control.

 ## 13. Contact Information
-For questions about these Terms or the App, please contact us through the App Store or our official support channels.
+For questions about these Terms or the App, please contact us through the App Store or you can send an email to healthmonitorhelp@gmail.com